Humanities Building, Room 301

 Throughout the school year, the Media and Cultural Studies Department presents films, lectures, and discussions in a series we call Toast & Jam.
 Past Toast & Jam presentations include:

-- Mac Alum, Sara Kiener, co-owner of Film Presence, Brooklyn, NY-based marketing and outreach for independent fims
+- Mac Alum, Sara Kiener, co-owner of Film Presence, Brooklyn, NY-based marketing and outreach for independent films, gave a presentation with film clips to MCST students.

 Toast & Jam is always served!